 2. Volunteer: Sign up to volunteer with an organization like the American Cancer Society.
 Examples of services and support you may be able to provide include free rides to treatment, making patients feel at home, and leading body and mind workshops to help patients feel better.

-3. Organize a fundraiser online, at work, or at home: Set a fundraising goal, mission, and an incentive.
+3. Organize a fundraiser online, at work, or at home: Set a fundraising goal, mission, and incentive.
 For example, have a bake sale or cook-off where all sales go to a breast cancer research organization.
 Or organize a raffle at work where everyone who donates gets entered to win a day off work.
 Whatever you choose, make it fun to get many people to participate!

 4. Participate in a fundraising walk: Millions of people walk each year at various fundraising events across the country to end breast cancer.
 Get involved in one near you, such as the American Cancer Society’s Making Strides event, and Susan G. Komen’s Race for the Cure, and take steps to support the cause.